tuhinjubcse/tuhinjubcse.github.io/index.md

 I have found new interest in developing computational models for Fact Checking.With the plethora of information available on the internet we need models to verify these.
 Typically a fact checking pipeline involves robust Information Retrieval and smart Natural Language Inference.Also how can we build robust fact checking models without overfitting on a dataset.
 How can we create adversarial examples to break models.Read our papers on fact checking to know more about the challenges and how we solve them.

-I am working on computational models to incorporate machine commonsense with a focus on creative text generation
+Currently , I am working on computational methods to incorporate machine commonsense with a focus on creative text generation (for example sarcasm)

 ## Some Trivia
 I took <br />